anthony-dipofi/ChaoticAttractors/README.md

-# ChaoticAttractors
+# Chaotic Attractors

-A library to simulate trajectories of various systems of differential and difference equations, built primarily for the numerical exploration of chaotic attractor dynamics.
+A library to simulate trajectories of various systems of differential and difference equations, built primarily for the purpose of exploring the dynamics of chaotic attractors.
 Requires Numpy and Matplotlib.

 # Examples
 Rabinovich–Fabrikant equations